New & Used Dodge Grand Caravan: In Depth

 Shopping for a new Dodge Grand Caravan?

 GET A FREE PRICE QUOTE

-The Dodge Grand Caravan has been around for more than 30 years, making it one of the longest running minivans available in the U.S. Although there aren’t short wheelbase or all-wheel drive models available anymore, Chrysler has narrowed the focus of the Grand Caravan, continuing its legacy as a family car for the brand and market.
+The Dodge Grand Caravan has been around for more than thirty years, making it one of the longest running minivans available in the U.S. Although there aren’t short wheelbase or all-wheel drive models available anymore, Chrysler has sharpened the focus of the Grand Caravan, continuing its legacy as a family car for the brand and market.

 The current Grand Caravan is the direct descendant of the original minivan, a new kind of vehicle thought up in the early 1980s and at first, shopped around at Ford Motor Company.
 The Dodge Caravan was launched by Chrysler in the 1984 model year, after then-CEO Lee Iacocca had brought the idea and execs responsible for it from Ford to an ailing Chrysler.
 In retrospect, Ford's pass on it was one of the greater misjudgments in the auto industry.

 First conceived for Ford as early as the 1970s, the original Voyager and Caravan were moved across town to Chrysler and unveiled as 1984 models.
 Those two short-wheelbase vans would be considered compact cars today, based as they were on front-wheel-drive K-Car underpinnings, but a car-sized vehicle with the practicality and volume of a traditional van proved an instant hit with consumers--especially families.
 Early models were powered by four-cylinder engines, soon expanded to turbo fours and V-6 engines as well.
 They came mostly with three- and four-speed automatic transmissions, though some Caravans were built with four- and five-speed manual gearboxes.